Placing the contents of a block in any location

-PLEASE NOTE These snippets are user submitted.
+PLEASE NOTE: These snippets are user submitted.
 Use at your own risk.
-For users who have setup drupal using an alternate database to the default (MYSQL), please note that the snippets may contain some database queries specific to MYSQL.
+For users who have setup Drupal using an alternate database to the default (MYSQL), please note that the snippets may contain some database queries specific to MYSQL.

-$block = module_invoke('module_name', 'block', 'view', 0);
+$block = module_invoke('module_name', 'block', 'view', 'block_delta');

 print $block['content'];

-?>To specify which block from which module, you simply edit the two following variables in the first line:
+To specify which block from which module, you simply edit the two following variables in the first line:

-?>Or for example to display who is a new user:
+Display who is a new user.

 $block = module_invoke('user', 'block', 'view', 2);